trentpolack/joymachine-public/docs/joymachine-todoist-overview.md

 ###  **Comment Threads**

-While we all use and read Slack and coordinate efforts and tasks and such using that, Slack is not a useful tool for status updates, questions, issues, schedule updates (including if you think you'll miss the assigned date — which isn't usually a problem, but it's helpful for us to know), and, most importantly, **when you are blocked on something** .
+While we all use and read Slack and coordinate efforts and tasks and such using that, Slack is not a useful tool for status updates, questions, issues, schedule updates (including if you think you'll miss the assigned date — which isn't usually a problem, but it's helpful for us to know), and, most importantly, **when you are blocked on something**.

 Whenever you comment, you can always choose to notify anyone you wish on the project just to ensure people are aware of your updates.
-At the minimum, ensure you mark ‣ and ‣ regardless of what the task is about, as we are running the production/schedule for the project (Elgn moreso than Trent, though).
+At the minimum, ensure you mark Trent and Elgn regardless of what the task is about, as we are running the production/schedule for the project (Elgn moreso than Trent, though).
 You should also opt-in anyone that's related to the task as well.

  **Finally** : Even I forget this from time-to-time (always), but Todoist has complete support for file/image attachments in comment threads.
 So feel free to use and abuse that.